 Easy DIY Oven Mitts Sewing Instructions

-You’ll start out by cutting out the fabric for the Mitts.
+Start out by cutting out the fabric for the Mitts.
 I chose to use a Dark Denim for this project.
+The brown Oven Mitt in the picture below is what I’m using as my guide for cutting.

-After you get the shape of the Oven Mitts cut, you’ll do the same with the batting.
-Layer 4-6 pieces of batting together and place the fabric you just cut on top.
-Be sure to keep the 2 fabric pieces facing inward.
+After you get the shape of the Oven Mitts cut, you’ll use your fabric of choice as the guide to do the same with the batting.
+Layer 4-6 pieces (this will make your oven mitt 2-3 layers thick on each side) of batting together and place the fabric you just cut on top, right sides still facing together.
 Pin the Oven Mitt fabric into place with sewing pins.

 Cut around the perimeter of the fabric and batting.
-You do not need to leave a seam allowance this time because we are using the fabric for our guide.
-We already accounted for the seam allowance on the first step.
+You do not need to leave a seam allowance this time because we are using the fabric for the guide, which already includes the seam allowance.

-Top stitch all the way along the bias tape to secure it to the Oven Mitt.
-Remove the sewing pins as you sew.
-Be careful not to sew over the pins, doing so can damage your needles.
+Top stitch near the bottom of the bias tape to secure it to the Oven Mitt.
+Be careful to remove all of the pins as you sew so that you do not sew over the pins, doing so can damage your sewing needle.

 How to keep the seams from unraveling